 She and Her Cat was in my opinion, a great story.
-It features a cat, named Chobi, who lives with Miyu, the owner.
+It features a cat, named Chobi, who lives with Miyu, his owner.
 The perspective of the story is usually told from Chobi, who experiences Miyu's emotions and actions at her best and worse times, as well as, who Miyu is to Chobi.

-The story was short, but, I believe this may actually be quite fitting in a story of it's type.
+The story was short, but, I believe this may actually be quite fitting in a story of its type.
 The perspective of a cat can only go so far in such settings and genre.
 So for the story to be short and simple is a nice way of not making the plot

 Amazing art, however, there isn't much I can say about it.
-It was visually pleasing to see and allowed for emphasised personality to the character
+It was visually pleasing to see and allowed for emphasised personality to the character.

 Quite enjoyable.
 Again, not much to say, other than a great story and a good read if you have about half an hour to spare.

 Would have given it an 8 if it wasn't for the art and Miyu's character.
 Other than that, I would recommend it.